Amollo1/NorthPeak-Retail-Profitability/docs/data_quality_assessment.md

 # Data Quality Assessment
-## Project: NorthPeak Retail — Profitability Decline Analysis
+## Project: NorthPeak Retail - Profitability Decline Analysis

 This assessment follows the five dimensions defined in the BRD (Section 2.5): completeness, accuracy, consistency, uniqueness, and validity.
-Because this dataset is synthetically generated (not sourced externally), several quality guarantees come from the generation logic and schema constraints themselves — these are noted as **"Enforced by design"** below, distinct from properties that still warrant an explicit query-based check.
+Because this dataset is synthetically generated (not sourced externally), several quality guarantees come from the generation logic and schema constraints themselves, these are noted as **"Enforced by design"** below, distinct from properties that still warrant an explicit query-based check.

-Run the validation queries in `sql/03_validation_checks.sql` against your own database and record the actual output in the "Verified Result" column — this keeps the assessment honest rather than simply asserting the data is clean.
+Run the validation queries in `sql/03_validation_checks.sql` against your own database and record the actual output in the "Verified Result" column, this keeps the assessment honest rather than simply asserting the data is clean.

 ---